-- The Glossary of Common UNIX and General Computer Terms, once included in this manual, is now in the Technical Overview, where many of the terms defined in the Glossary are discussed in the text.
-Also, the Glossary is now accessible directly from the General User shelf of the Documentation CD-ROM and on the Tru64 UNIX documentation Web site.
-(See Section 1.4.1 for an overview of the Documentation CD-ROM and Section 1.4.2 for an overview of the Tru64 UNIX documentation available on the Web.) - The Ladebug Debugger Manual is no longer available in a printed format, and is therefore no longer part of the Developer's Documentation Kit.
-It is, however, still available on line on the Programming Guides shelf. - The online version of the Master Index was revised with this release; the printed version was not revised.
+• The Glossary of Common UNIX and General Computer Term, once included in this manual, is now in Technical Overview, where many of the terms defined in the Glossary are discussed in the text.
+Also, the Glossary is now accessible directly from the General User category of the Documentation CD-ROM and on the Tru64 UNIX documentation Web site.
+(See Section 1.3.1.1 for an overview of the Documentation CD and Section 1.3.1.2 for an overview of the Tru64 UNIX documentation on the Web. • The online documentation library has been reorganized.
+The Supplementary Documentation category was removed, and the books in that category have been relocated to the appropriate subject categories.
+Section 1.3.1.1 describes the online documentation.